 Kambo is also known as doctorcito (little doctor) and can be connected with directly in subtle realms.
 Many experience the energetic presence of Kambo remaining in the space where kambo ceremony is held.
 This can be especially strong in spaces that hold circle on the full moon.
 This frog medicine is powerfully connected to our waters and seems to well up inside oneself as the moon expands.
 Many also experience Kambo subtly entering their system before it is physically administered.

 .
-My friend from Brazil described receiving kambo vaccinations from childhood up into adulthood without ever getting sick.
+My friend from Brazil described receiving kambo applications from childhood up into adulthood without ever getting sick.
 He then left the jungle for the city and had an illness for the first time in his life after stopping the use of kambo.

 An alpha predator living in the most bio-diverse part of the world, Kambo has an incredible pallete of ingredients to transmute into its medicine.
 In fact, when Kambo was brought to france for breeding inside of a greenhouse, there was found to be no activity in its venom.
 Kambo needs the jungle in order to work this high alchemy.
 How appropriate for the master of waters to be extracting this earth medicine!
 Kambo distills the essence of patchamama into a form which can sink into the deepest layers of our being.